PS-99002475/Mini_Project/README.md

 # Mini Project for Embedded Specialisation track
-## SoulLock - Automatic doorlock based on human presence
+## SoulLock - Automatic doorlock and dooropener based on human presence
 > -
 > -
 > -